 The Company may in the future become a borrower of an additional material amount of funds or repay its existing outstanding long-term debt at any time without penalty.
 The Company's primary operations are located in Spain and Australia.
 The current European financial crisis that is causing borrowing costs in several European countries to increase may have a negative impact on both the Company's future borrowing costs and its ability to obtain debt financing.

-Notes to Consolidated Financial Statements (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the Three and Six months ended March 31, 2015 and 2014 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

 Foreign currency risk